holdings420/Preservingbiologicalmass/README.md

 Agricultural waste into living self healing materials for packaging https://github.com/holdings420/LivingPackaging

+# Method of Clarifying Juice

+- Add fruit puree into a filter bag and press to juice.
+- Or centrifuge fruit puree until clarified.
+- On a mesh strainer or glass frit add a layer of glass filter or paper filter and 4mm of DE powder on top of the fiber.
+- Add water to cake on the DE onto the filter.
+- Apply pressure of 10-40 psi down or pull a vacuum.
+- Add fruit juice and filter to clarify just like beer.

 # Jam Composition

 I hope we all have lower cost tastier meals for the current generation and the generation of our children.